Queen Mary of Denmark: Marriage and children

-The Danish Folketing (parliament) passed a special law (Mary's Law) giving Donaldson Danish citizenship upon her marriage, a standard procedure for new foreign members of the royal family.
+The Danish Folketing (parliament) passed a special law (Mary's Law) giving Mary Danish citizenship upon her marriage, a standard procedure for new foreign members of the royal family.
 She was previously a dual citizen of Australia and the United Kingdom.
 Formerly a Presbyterian, she converted to the Evangelical Lutheran Church of Denmark upon marriage.

-As a native English speaker, Mary's main priority from the time of her engagement was to become fluent in the Danish language, and acknowledged that this was a challenge for her in several interviews at the time of her engagement and marriage.
-However, after months of intensive lessons to learn Danish, Crown Princess Mary succeeded very well in mastering the language.
+As a native English speaker, Mary's priority from the time of her engagement was to become fluent in Danish, and she acknowledged in several interviews at the time of her engagement and marriage that this was a challenge for her.

-Mary and her family currently reside at Frederik VIII's Palace, one of the four palaces that make up the Amalienborg Palace complex.
-From May 2004, they have also resided at the Chancellery House, a building in the park at Fredensborg Palace, during the summer months.
+Mary and her family reside at Frederik VIII's Palace, one of the four palaces that make up the Amalienborg Palace complex.
+Since May 2004 they have also resided at the Chancellery House, a building in the park at Fredensborg Palace, during the summer months.

-Mary is an avid equestrian and has competed at several dressage events.
+Mary is a keen equestrian and has competed at several dressage events.

-Among others, Mary is the godmother of Princess Estelle of Sweden, who was also given the secondary name Mary in her honour, as well as her nephew, Prince Henrik of Denmark.
+Mary is the godmother of, among others, Princess Estelle of Sweden, who was also given the secondary name Mary in her honour, and her nephew, Count Henrik of Monpezat (then Prince Henrik of Denmark).

+Queen consort

+Mary became Queen of Denmark upon the abdication of Queen Margrethe II and the subsequent accession of Mary's husband as King Frederik X on 14 January 2024.
+After he was proclaimed king from the balcony of Christiansborg Palace, Mary joined Frederik on the balcony to wave to the crowds.
+The next day, 15 January, the royal family attended a ceremony at the Folketing to mark the change of monarch, and on 21 January, they attended a service at Aarhus Cathedral.

+The King and Queen made their first state visits from 6–7 and 14–15 May 2024 when they visited Sweden and Norway.
+In June, they toured one of the autonomous territories of the Kingdom of Denmark, Greenland.
+In June 2025, they toured the other territory, the Faroe Islands.